AEB-labs/graphql-weaver/README.md

 * `graphql` - general utilities for working with GraphQL schemas and queries
 * `extended-schema` - an implementation of storing and exposing metadata on fields, the concept being [discussed on GitHub](https://github.com/facebook/graphql/issues/300)
 * `graphql-client` - GraphQL client library, with local and http implementations
-* `pipeline` - the core, being framework and modules for graphql-proxy's features
+* `pipeline` - the core, being framework and modules for graphql-weaver's features
-* `config` - configuration parameter types for `createProxySchema`
+* `config` - configuration parameter types for `weaveSchemas`
 * `utils` - utilities unrelated to GraphQL
 * `typings` - typings for thirdparty modules